TenaciousDev/Orderly.MilHRCMS/PresentationNotes.md

 [Object reference not set to an instance of an object]
 ```

 Uh-oh.
 This exception was thrown on the definition of my `user` variable, which I'd thought was just fine.
-But thankfully, this was solved with an easy ternary evaluation of my `user` variable, which checks to see if there are *any* values other than `null` in the `versionDictionary` before deciding what to return:
+But it wasn't fine, because in the event every `DateTimeOffset?` added to the `versionDictionary` held a value of `null`, this exception would be thrown.
+So I needed a way to check if there are *any* values other than `null` in the `versionDictionary` before deciding what to return.
+I solved this with a ternary operator on my `user` variable:

 ```c#
 var user = versionDictionary.Any() ? versionDictionary.Max(e => e.Key).Substring(0, versionDictionary.Max(e => e.Key).Length - 36) : "" ;